Skip to content

-Online Marketing – Where to source your Insights
+Online Marketing – Where to Measure Your Performance and Make Better Decisions

 In our last online marketing blog, we covered property development marketing and the ways in which it can offer real-time community feedback in particular via platforms such as social media groups, pages, advertising and also reporting data on Google Ads, SEO (Search Engine Optimisation) and general site activity.
 It was a point that resonated with us as something to expand upon beyond just property marketing, so this week we’re going to take a look at some of the best things about the accountability of online marketing and its reporting capabilities.
 Starting with Social Media.